ddella/Kubernetes-Cluster/06-k8s-API-LB7.md

 <a name="readme-top"></a>

 # Nginx as a layer 7 Load Balancer
-If you followed the order of this multipart tutorial, you should have a fully functionnal multi master node Kubernetes cluster with a layer 4 load balancer.
-Now let's convert it to a layer 7 load balancer.
+This tutorial assumes:
+- you already have a Kubernetes Cluster with multi control plane
+- you have Nginx configured as a layer 4 load balancer

+The goal is to transform Nginx to act as a layer 7 reverse proxy, meaning it will terminate the TLS sessions.
+It will then create new TLS sessions with the Kubernetes API servers.

+> [!IMPORTANT]
+> This configuration is not supported by Kubernetes.
+All your users will have the same identity from Kubernetes point of view.
+Nginx will always present the same certificate.

 > [!WARNING]
-> I think I read that this configuration is not supported by Kubernetes.
+> DO NOT try this on a production K8s cluster.
+There's chances that you can break your cluster.

 ## Configure Nginx for layer 7 Load Balancing
 Your Nginx should be configured to act as a TCP layer 4 load balancer for K8s API.
 The following steps will transform it in a HTTPS (layer 7) load balancer.
 Let's prepare the layer 7 load balancing configuration.
 The file configuration create will end with `.bak` and won't be read by Nginx.